Vasileios-Bertsos/Vasileios-Bertsos/README.md

 ### Professional Summary
 I am a software engineering student with a primary focus on Artificial Intelligence, algorithmic problem-solving, and physical hardware integration.
 My objective is to bridge computational logic with real-world physical systems, particularly in the fields of robotics and automation.

 Alongside my academic foundation in software development (Java, Python, C), I possess hands-on expertise in rapid prototyping.
 I independently operate and maintain FDM and Resin 3D printing systems and utilize Blender for 3D modeling, enabling the design and fabrication of custom mechanical components.
-Furthermore, I hold a certification in Prompt Engineering & Programming with OpenAI from Columbia+, focused on integrating Large Language Models (LLMs) into practical engineering solutions.

 ---